JayLin1996/Image-Layer-Prediction/README.md

-# Depth-Based-Adaptable-Image-Layer-Prediction-using-Bidirectional-Depth-Semantic-Fusion
+# Depth Based Adaptable Image Layer Prediction using Bidirectional Depth Semantic Fusion
-The repository corresponds to the paper "Depth-Based Adaptable Image Layer Prediction using Bidirectional Depth Semantic Fusion" and the code will be coming soon.
+Official PyTorch implementation of the paper "Depth-Based Adaptable Image Layer Prediction using Bidirectional Depth Semantic Fusion" and the code will be coming soon.